Ben Ryan (rugby union): Youth and education

-Ryan was educated at Strand on the Green Junior School and at Wimbledon College.
-He is a former member of Thames Valley Harriers Athletic Club, where he was a successful sprinter at school boy level.
+Ryan was educated at Strand on the Green Junior School and Wimbledon College.
+As a youth he was a member of Thames Valley Harriers, competing as a sprinter.

-He graduated from Loughborough University with a BSc in Sports science and Cambridge University (MPhil in Education), where he won two Blues as a scrum-half in the Varsity Match-winning sides of 1995 and 1996 as well as captaining the Light Blues’ Sevens team.
-He is a former teacher at St Edward's School, Oxford where he was master in charge of rugby and athletics.
+He graduated from Loughborough University with a BSc in Sports Science and later completed an MPhil in Education at the University of Cambridge, where he earned two Blues in rugby union as a scrum-half in the Varsity Matches of 1995 and 1996.

+During his time at Cambridge, he was part of sides that recorded notable victories over touring teams including Samoa and the Queensland Reds.